Italy will abolish all entry rules for international travellers from June 1.

 Passengers flying to or from Italy must also wear an FFP2 mask at all times while on board.

 Do I still need a Green Pass or Super Green Pass in Italy?

-From 1 May, Italy plans to drop both the 'basic' and 'super' versions of its Green Pass - a digital certificate proving a person had been vaccinated or recovered from COVID - in almost all settings.
+From 1 May, Italy dropped both the 'basic' and 'super' versions of its Green Pass - a digital certificate proving a person had been vaccinated or recovered from COVID - in almost all settings.
 This includes restaurants, bars and long-distance public transport.

 You'll also no longer need it to enter cinemas, theatres, concerts, cultural centres, parties or discos.